enso-org/enso/doc/style-guides/rust.md

 }
 ```

-Long `where` clauses are formatted this way:
+Long `where` clauses are formatted like this:

 ```rust
 pub fn new<D,L>(dom:D, logger:L) -> Result<Self,Error>